deepmodeling/tutorials/source/DeePMD-kit/learnDoc/Handson-Tutorial(v2.0.3).md

 	DEEPMD INFO    Restoring parameters from ./model.ckpt-1000000
 	DEEPMD INFO    1264 ops in the final graph

 and it will output a model file named graph.pb in the current directory.
+The compressed DP model typically speed up DP-based calculations by an order of magnitude faster, and consume an order of magnitude less memory.
 The graph.pb can be compressed in the following way:

 	$ dp compress -i graph.pb -o graph-compress.pb
 	DEEPMD INFO    stage 1: compress the model